MicrosoftDocs/microsoft-365-community/Community/document-sets-are-magic.md

 In the use case above, this was how Contoso Insurance set up their Document Set solution.
 No code was written, everything was configured by the site owner:

-1. New SharePoint Library called "Claims Auditing" created.
+1. A new SharePoint Library called "Claims Auditing" created.

 2. Major Versioning enabled.
 Minor versioning disabled.
-Check In/Out disabled.

-3.  _New Folders_ disabled.
+Check In/Out disabled. _New Folders_ disabled.

 4. Library configured to support Content Types in Library Settings, under Advanced Settings